konflux-ci/architecture/ADR/0032-decoupling-deployment.md

 - The [Environment], [SnapshotEnvironmentBinding], and [GitOpsDeploymentManagedEnvironment] resources will be deprecated and eventually decomissioned.
-- The [application-service] will stop generating GitOps repo content.
+- The [application-service] will stop generating GitOps repo content and stop creating GitOps repositories.
+- We will stop deploying the [gitops-service] entirely and the RDS instance it uses.
 - HAC will stop rendering [Environments] and their status.
 - If a user wants to make use of deployment capabilities, we will promote the usage of [renovatebot] to propagate _released_ images to their self-managed gitops repo as pull requests.
 Dependabot is